Renting out your home as a holiday let

 - Airbnb says its typical UK host earns £3,000 a year by hosting for an average 36 nights a year.

 - Rates vary hugely depending on location and seasonal demand from tourists.
-Properties in Edinburgh, for example, can command very high rent during the Fringe Festival in the summer.

 - Check local rules carefully as some authorities require planning permission for a “material change of use” if you plan to offer temporary sleeping accommodation in a residential property.